OJB-Quantum/Math-and-Physics-How-To/README.md

 # Math-and-Physics-How-To
-A repository of publically-accessible resources for learning and self-teaching mathematics & physics up to the graduate level.
+A repository of publically-accessible resources for learning & self-teaching mathematics & physics up to the graduate level.

 *Scroll to the bottom of the page to see the table of critical equations*